-Our May Centers for ABA Services are based on universally recognized, developmentally appropriate teaching methods, and help to improve the lives of children and adolescents with autism spectrum disorder and other developmental disabilities, as well as those with neurobehavioral disorders.
+Our May Centers for ABA Services are based on universally recognized, developmentally appropriate teaching methods, and help to improve the lives of autistic children and adolescents and those with other developmental disabilities, as well as those with neurobehavioral disorders.
 These services are funded through insurance.

 Our highly trained behavior therapists help children develop and improve communication and social interaction skills in the security and comfort of their own homes.
 May therapists also provide early intervention services in preschools as well as in public school settings.